Jack P. Blaney Award for Dialogue

 Recognizing international achievement in dialogue

-Simon Fraser University’s Centre for Dialogue is pleased to announce that Chief Robert Joseph will be the recipient of the 2014 Jack P. Blaney Award for Dialogue.
-The award will recognize Chief Joseph’s tireless work to renew relationships among Canada’s Aboriginal and non-Aboriginal peoples, built on a foundation of openness, dignity, understanding and hope.
+Simon Fraser University’s Centre for Dialogue is pleased to have presented Chief Robert Joseph with the Jack P. Blaney Award for Dialogue on January 15, 2014.
+This award recognizes Chief Joseph’s tireless work to renew relationships among Canada’s Aboriginal and non-Aboriginal peoples, built on a foundation of openness, dignity, understanding and hope.

 Chief Joseph is a Hereditary Chief of the Gwawaenuk First Nation, the Ambassador for Reconciliation Canada and the Indian Residential School Survivors Society, a Member of the National Assembly of First Nations Elder Council, and a Special Advisor to both Canada’s Truth and Reconciliation Commission and Indian Residential School Resolutions Canada.

 Between January and March 2014, SFU’s Centre for Dialogue and Chief Joseph will host a series of community-engaged events that highlight and build upon concepts of reconciliation.
-In addition to the formal award ceremony, these will include:
+These include: